 (g) Access Roads.
 When required by the department, the Operations Plan must:

-(A) Provide for all-weather roads from the public highway or roads to and within the compost operation that are designed and maintained to prevent traffic congestion, traffic hazards and dust and noise pollution.
+(A) Provide for all-weather roads from the public highway or roads to and within the composting operation that are designed and maintained to prevent traffic congestion, traffic hazards and dust and noise pollution.

 (B) Provide for effective barriers to unauthorized entry and dumping, such as fences, gates and locks.